trento-project/web/hack/flaky_tests_analysis/README.md

 python check_flakes.py --junit-files=/tmp --grouping-option=runs --window-size=5 --window-count=100 --top-n=40

-Top 40 flaky tests based on latest window exponential weighted moving average fliprate score SuseManagerSettingsModal component::should try to save all the fields --- score: 0.4945 SuseManagerSettingsModal component::should attempt saving only what changed --- score: 0.4945 PatchList::renders the content correctly --- score: 0.1325 search::should not match not included words --- score: 0.06413 Table component::should display the header --- score: 0.05145
+Top 40 flaky tests based on latest window exponential weighted moving average fliprate score SuseMultiLinuxManagerSettingsModal component::should try to save all the fields --- score: 0.4945 SuseMultiLinuxManagerSettingsModal component::should attempt saving only what changed --- score: 0.4945 PatchList::renders the content correctly --- score: 0.1325 search::should not match not included words --- score: 0.06413 Table component::should display the header --- score: 0.05145